NOC-MSM/ARIA_workshop/PythonIntro/README.md

 The second covers using the packages `xarray` to open and manipulate geospatial data, and `matplotlib` for plotting data.

 They should cover just enough to get you going on the notebooks in the `Challenges/` directory.

+If you have any questions about these introduction notebooks before the workshop then please email jonathan dot coney at noc dot ac dot uk.